How to end your tenancy

 Post your notice a few days early and keep proof of postage.

 This is because your notice period runs from the day your landlord or agent receives it.
-Your tenancy might run on for another month if the landlord receives it too late.
+Your tenancy might run on for another month if your landlord gets it too late.

 It is okay for a notice to arrive earlier than it needs to.